mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 * possible to create changes without any approvment process
 * cloudwatch alarm to monitor change, and rollback if alarm is triggered

+## Application Manager

+* View CloudFormation Stacks, Applications (based on tags, resource groups), service catalogs, automation document in a single pane of glass
+* Display opsitems, cost explorer widget, application insights, alarms, cloudwatch logs
+* See resources associated with application.
+  * Can execute runbooks on each of these resources
+  * Can see AWS Config, cloudtrail logs, alarms related to these resources

 ## Patch Manager

 ### AWS-AmazonLinux2023DefaultPatchBaseline